zebangeth/DirPrint/README.md

 ## Acknowledgments

 - Inspired by the simplicity and utility of the `tree` command in Unix-like operating systems.
-- Built with GitHub Copilot and GPT-4-0125-preview.
+- Built with GitHub Copilot, GPT-4-0125-preview, and Claude 3.5 Sonnet.

 ## About the Author